Whacaranon/sanoob/README.md

             descri.Text = ""
         end
         if scriptselected == "dex" then
-            descri.Text = "A version of the popular Dex explorer with patches specifically for Synapse X Remake." end
+            descri.Text = "A version of the popular Dex explorer with patches specifically for Synoob X" end
         if scriptselected == "esp" then
             descri.Text = "ESP Made by ic3w0lf using the Drawing API."